 Fifteen to twenty inches is what you should be aiming for and it will still extend your natural strands significantly.
 For example, AiryHair offers 16-inch, 100-gram Remy extensions (10 pieces) for only $46.
 That’s very affordable.

 How to Save Money Choosing Hair Weight?

-You can save few more bucks and chose extensions that are not insanely thick.
+You can save a few more bucks and chose extensions that are not insanely thick.
 The density of extensions we measure in grams and the weights go from about 40g to 220g or even more.
 220 grams is an insane amount of volume and although it looks cool, it’s not necessary for regular users.

 Those who don’t have a lot of money to spend.
 Pick the weight between 40 and 100 grams, which will give you a significant amount of volume and thickness without costing a fortune.

 While still available in other quality grades, the high-end option we call “Remy hair extension”.
 While such wefts are made of authentic human hair, there’s more to the eye than you can see.

 One of the distinctive features of these hair extensions is the cuticle layer that remains intact.
 That is the outside portion of the hair strand.
 Because of their superior quality, Remy hair extensions occupy the top end of the price spectrum.